cutthroat78/Leaving-Cert-Notes/README.md

 - Write study guide/plan for each subject

 ### Biology
-- Look at summer 2022 exam structure file that is on teams
 - Add video(s) link about each topic in biology.md ```- [Video]()``` or ```- [Video Playlist]()```
 - Get enzyme diagrams for enzyme pages
 - Simplify notes but keep same info (go for better structure with headings)